smumriak/AppKid/README.md

 ## **Contributing**
 Contributions are very welcome.
 Before you dive in it is recommended to [setup your local development environment](#development).

-You can use provided sample applicatio called **AppKidDemo**, it is located in this repository and is one of the products. **AppKidDemo** is written in swift and provides a sample environment for **AppKid** development.
+You can use provided sample application called **AppKidDemo**, it is located in this repository and is one of the products. **AppKidDemo** is written in swift and provides a sample environment for **AppKid** development.

 https://user-images.githubusercontent.com/4306641/177026612-370dbd73-b414-4551-9341-9bd580389d53.mp4